 - Tuesday Guided Bus Tour of Oslo, 16.00-19.00, departing from Blindern campus.
 Please sign up for the tour in our Information Office.

-- Friday Farewell Party, from 17.00 onwards, at Blindern campus.
+- Friday Farewell Party, from 10.00 onwards, at Blindern campus, Frederikke building.
 Remember to enlist by Wednesday at the latest.

 The main campus at the University of Oslo, Blindern, is located on the western side of the city.
 Here you will find The Faculty of Humanities, Social Sciences, Education, Mathematics and Natural Sciences, as well as the central administration for the University.

 You will also find the campus bookstore Akademika where you can buy books and study materials for your courses.
-A pharmacy is located in the same building.
+A pharmacy is located in the same building as the bookstore.
 A grocery store is open all summer in the Frederikke building on the main campus square as well.